DylanMoss1/Cambridge-CS-Application-Guide-Guide/content/College/index.md

         - Some people prefer off-site accommodations due to their more modern rooms and tight-knit community.
 However, you may have to travel back to the college for events, buttery, etc.
 - **Events**
     - Formals
-        - How regularly are formals held (typically between 1–7 a week, but you will usually only attend ~1–3 times a term).
+        - How regularly are formals held (colleges typically run between 1–7 formals a week, but you will usually only attend 1–3 formals a term).
     - Other events such as: bops, garden parties, and may balls.
 - **Sports**
     - What sports facilities are available (e.g. badminton courts, squash courts, rowing teams, etc.).